bicycle1885/CellFishing.jl/README.md

 ## Installation

 First of all, you need to install a Julia compiler.
-A recommended way to install Julia is downloading pre-built binaries.
-The pre-built binaries of Julia for several major platforms are distributed at
-<https://julialang.org/downloads/>.
-Currently, CellFishing.jl supports Julia
-0.6, 0.7 and 1.0.
-However, we highly recommend using Julia 1.0 because 0.6 and
-0.7 are developmental and thus will soon be unmaintained.
+A recommended way is to download a pre-built binary of Julia.
+The pre-built binaries for several major platforms are distributed at <https://julialang.org/downloads/>.
+Currently, CellFishing.jl supports Julia 0.6, 0.7 and 1.0.
+However, we highly recommend using Julia 1.0 because 0.6 and 0.7 are developmental and thus will soon be unmaintained.

 Then, install CellFishing.jl with the following command: